Try These DIY Hair Masks to Treat Dry, Brittle Strands

-Although there are plenty of hair products on the market to choose from (here are 10 that combat dryness and frizz), you don' have to spend a ton of money on pricey masks to restore the health of your strands.
-These homemade hair masks utilize ingredients you most likely already have sitting in your kitchen right now—think yogurt, avocado, and olive oil—to help revive dry winter hair.
-(Psst: Here are more edible DIY beauty products to make at home.)
+Although there are plenty of hair products on the market to choose from, you don't need to spend a ton of money on pricey masks to restore the health of your strands.
+These homemade hair masks utilize ingredients you most likely already have sitting in your kitchen right now—think: yogurt, avocado, and olive oil—to help revive dry or damaged hair.

 Strawberries + Egg Yolk + Olive Oil